elsmith980/elsmith980/README.md

 <br></br>
 🌱 Learning about backend development and data science
 <br></br>
-💬 Ping me about design thinking, EDI in tech, rock climbing or crafts
+💬 Ping me about design thinking, EDI in tech, the outdoors, or crafts!
 <br></br>
 📫 Let's chat on <a target="_blank" href = https://www.linkedin.com/in/ella-smith980/> LinkedIn </a>